-This week’s maker is Barbie Klein, PhD, assistant professor in Anatomy.
+This week’s maker is Barbie Klein, PhD, assistant professor in the UCSF Department of Anatomy.
 We caught up with Dr. Klein in between class to see what she has been working on in the Makers Lab.

 Q: What did you make?

 I collaborated with Aira Lipson to create an apron demonstrating embryonic development of the gastrointestinal tube.
 The apron is color-coded to indicate the three divisions of the gut tube (foregut, midgut, and hindgut), demonstrates differential growth of the small intestine, and rotation.